 We talk a lot about what boundaries are.
 We often encourage boundaries without recourse, and without context.
-After all – boundaries are a way to take back your power and boost your self confidence, right?
+After all – boundaries are a way to take back your power, boost your self confidence, and improve your mental health, right?

 However, there are a lot of things that healthy boundaries are NOT.
 To set a healthy boundary that benefits your relationship with someone instead of hinders or hurts it, there are a few things you might want to steer clear of.
 Here is a list of things that boundaries aren’t, so you can think through a boundary the next time you set it.

 • A boundary is not a punishment.
-Setting a boundary as a way to ‘get back’ at someone who wronged you is NOT a healthy or helpful boundary in a relationship.
-BUT, a boundary can be brought about by an awkward experience or uncomfortable situation.
+Setting a boundary as a way to ‘get back’ at someone who wronged you is an unhealthy boundary.
+BUT, a boundary can be brought about by an awkward experience or uncomfortable situation where you’d like to feel comfortable in the future.
 The intention behind a boundary is very important.

-EXAMPLE: Becky’s MIL gave her kid sugar while babysitting, when Becky specifically told her MIL not to.
+EXAMPLE: Becky’s MIL gave her kid sugar while babysitting, when Becky specifically told her family member not to.
 Now, Becky has told her MIL that she can’t babysit anymore.

 • A boundary is not a threat.
 Phrases like “if you don’t do x, I won’t do x” don’t belong anywhere near boundaries.